-The UN Secretariat has published guidelines for the personal use of social media, which state that: staff are encouraged to promote a better understanding of the objectives and work of the Organization through social media and to advocate for the ideals, principles and values enshrined in the United Nations Charter, the Universal Declaration of Human Rights, and other decisions taken by the Organization.
+The UN Secretariat has published guidelines for the personal use of social media, which state that: staff are encouraged to promote a better understanding of the objectives and work of the Organization through social media and to advocate for the ideals, principles and values enshrined in the United Nations Charter, the Universal Declaration of Human Rights, and other decisions taken by the Organization.291 a staff member's activity on personal social media, even when unrelated to official duties, may reflect on the Organization and may expose the UN to reputational risk.
+As international

-There are, however, often strict limitations on how this may be done.
-While these guidelines acknowledge the importance of the role of each staff member regarding communication, it remains difficult to generalise as these information pieces can be problematic.
+There are, however, often strict limitations on how this may be done.292 While these guidelines acknowledge the importance of the role of each staff member regarding communication, it remains difficult to generalise as these information pieces can be problematic.
 As stated in the guidelines: